 Aware of their slim chances in an open battle against the experience and equipment of the Tatmadaw, these groups limit themselves to carry out express raids.
 Since April, hundreds of military-appointed administrators and suspected informants have been murdered across the country.
 In response to the army’s scorched earth campaign, soldiers, military buildings and vehicles are targeted every day by ambushes and bombings.

-Burmese and foreign media workers continue to be relentlessy harassed, in Myanmar, but also in Thailand as the two military governments are cooperating.
-On May 11th, Thai authorities arrested three journalists from Democratic Voice of Burma who were hiding in Chiang Mai.
+Burmese and foreign media workers continue to be relentlessly harassed in Myanmar, but also in Thailand as the two military governments are cooperating.
+On May 11th, Thai authorities arrested three journalists from the Democratic Voice of Burma who were hiding in Chiang Mai.
 On May 13th, the junta dropped the charges against detained Japanese reporter Yuki Kitazumi, and deported him.
-On May 24th, Danny Fenster, Frontier Myanmar’s managing editor, was arrested at the airport as he was trying to leave the country and is since locked in Insein prison in Yangon.
+On May 24th, Danny Fenster, Frontier Myanmar’s managing editor, was arrested at the airport as he was trying to leave the country and is since locked up in Insein prison in Yangon.